-- 6.4 The Police Missing Person Unit share information on all missing children with the Missing Children Co-ordinator and the Adolescent Targeted Support team every week day. - 6.5 If a child is classified as missing (Medium Risk or High Risk), an officer will be deployed to the child's home, placement or the location from where the child went missing.
+The Police Missing Person Unit share information on all missing children with the Missing Children Co-ordinator and the Adolescent Targeted Support team every week day.

+If a child is classified as missing (Medium Risk or High Risk), an officer will be deployed to the child's home, placement or the location from where the child went missing.
+This is the point at which the carer must had the completed Philomena form to the attending officer.
 The officer will make an assessment about the level of risk of harm to the child, and the likelihood of that harm occurring by considering a series of questions posed to the person reporting the missing episode.
-Persons under the age of 18 can now only be categorised as Medium or High risk: - High Risk A risk which is life threatening and/or traumatic, and from which recovery, whether physical or psychological, can be expected to be difficult or impossible; - Medium Risk The risk of harm to the subject or the public is assessed as likely but not serious. - 6.6 The level of risk to a missing child will be subject to ongoing review and reassessment.
+Persons under the age of 18 can now only be categorised as Medium or High risk:

+- High Risk The risk of serious harm to the subject or the public is assessed as Very Likely.
+Serious harm is defined as: A risk which is life threatening and/or traumatic, and from which recovery, whether physical or psychological, can be expected to be difficult or impossible; - Medium Risk The risk of harm to the subject or the public is assessed as likely but not serious.

+The level of risk to a missing child will be subject to ongoing review and reassessment.
 Northamptonshire Police update child sexual exploitation markers on all children open to the RISE Team, indicating that the child is subject to ongoing risk of sexual exploitation.